 A good visual designer can also enhance your product in the following ways:

 - They think about visual elements systematically (but know when to break the rules).
 Good visual designers won’t arbitrarily introduce a new design pattern into an existing system.
 They keep a running inventory of visual elements, and know how to combine them to create a coherent experience throughout.
 Experienced designers can also anticipate eventualities and work those contingencies into the visual lexicon.

 But they also understand that a rigid adherence to rules results in an insipid display of visual clutter.
 The design may have to deviate from existing patterns depending on the context, content, and the objective.
 Good visual designers know how to make those judgment calls.

 Focusing on usability and functionality will increase your chances of creating a product that works well.
-But once you’ve removed the glitches and made way for something that’s usable and functional, a good visual designer will guarantee an experience that will make people want to come back for more.
+But once you’ve removed the glitches and made way for something that’s usable and functional, a good visual designer can guarantee an experience that will make people want to come back for more.